-A fundamental link between biospheric productivity and weathering/sedimentation rates also helps answer a conundrum regarding the relationship between the mechanisms of organic carbon burial and atmospheric oxygenation.
-The fraction of organic carbon that is ultimately buried after deposition is inversely proportional to the "oxygen exposure time", which is obtained by dividing the depth to which oxygen penetrates into sediments by the overall sedimentation rate [258].
-The oxygen penetration depth of sediments in turn depends on their composition and on the oxygen concentration of bottom waters.
-As a consequence, Earth oxygenation effectively acts to stymy itself by decreasing the fractional burial of sedimentary organic carbon, unless increases in oxygen levels are coupled to increases in sedimentation rates and/or changes in the composition of sediment that make them less penetrable to oxygen [6].
-Evidence for the latter around the Proterozoic-Phanerozoic boundary comes from analyses that suggest biologically-driven increases in the production of fine-grained clays and muds by the early Phanerozoic [45,46,259-261].
-Sedimentary clay minerals have recently been shown to trap organic carbon and prevent breakdown even in the presence of oxygen through a combination of physical and chemical effects, significantly contributing to the global sequestration of organic carbon [262].
-It thus appears that increases in overall weathering/sedimentation rates and in the production of less-penetrable sediments worked in tandem to counteract the negative effect of oxygenation on organic carbon burial, allowing oxygen to rise.
+If increases in biospheric productivity increased weathering and sedimentation rates it was also help answer a conundrum regarding the relationship between the mechanisms of organic carbon burial and atmospheric oxygenation.
+The fraction of organic carbon that is ultimately buried after deposition in sediments is inversely proportional to the "oxygen exposure time", a measure that is the product of the overall sedimentation rate and how deeply oxygen penetrates into sediments, which in turn depends on the oxygen concentration of bottom waters [270].
+As a consequence, Earth oxygenation effectively stymies itself by decreasing the fractional burial of sedimentary carbon, unless increases in oxygen levels are coupled to increases in sedimentation rates and/or changes in the composition of sediments that make them harder for oxygen to penetrate [4].
+Evidence for the latter in the late Neoproterozoic and early Phanerozoic comes from analyses that suggest biologically-driven increases in the production of fine-grained clays and muds [42,43,271-273].
+Thus, increases in the overall production sedimentation rates and in the production of lesspenetrable sediments worked together to counteract the negative effect of oxygenation on carbon burial, allowing oxygen to rise.